 This exercise is helpful because tight muscles in the calf can often lead to problems in other areas, such as in the heel of the foot.
 By stretching the calf and ankle, you can lessen the stress placed on the plantar fascia during movement as a result of a tight Achilles tendon or tight calf muscles.
 When this exercise is used, particularly before and after exercise, you can reduce the strain placed on the fascia and help to greatly reduce the chances of developing heel spurs.

 Heel Spurs Exercise #2

 In the second exercise, you lean forward onto a countertop, spreading your feet apart with one foot in front of the other.
 Flex your knees and squat down, keeping your heels on the ground as long as possible.
 Your heel cords and foot arches will stretch as the heels come up in the stretch.
 Hold for 10 seconds, relax and straighten up.
 Repeat 20 times.

 Whereas the first exercise addressed other areas that can indirectly lead to heel spurs, this exercise helps to treat the specific area that becomes affected by excessive stress and causes heel spurs and plantar fasciitis.
-Again, this exercise can strengthen the heel and arch of the foot, and when used in combination with an orthotic devices such as our Heel Cups, Heel Seats, Heel Pads, Arch Supports, and Insoles, you can not only help to reverse the painful conditions, but also help to keep these symptoms from developing again in the future.
+Again, this exercise can strengthen the heel and arch of the foot, and when used in combination with an orthotic device such as our Full-Length Heel Seats you can not only help to reverse the painful conditions, but also help to keep these symptoms from developing again in the future.